Here's looking at you, Blue: JetBlue looks to the next 20 years - Local News 8

 “Our biggest single difference is our people and our culture,” says present-day JetBlue CEO Robin Hayes.
 “Our crew members also understand that we are in a big fight with large legacy airlines with very deep pockets.”

-Gareth Edmonson-Jones, who ran communications at JetBlue’s launch, recalls the warm familial culture of hugs amongst employees.
+Gareth Edmondson-Jones, who ran communications at JetBlue’s launch, recalls the warm familial culture of hugs amongst employees.

 JetBlue has invested heavily in its 22,000 employees, establishing a non-traditional training campus called JetBlue University where culture is king.
 New hires’ family members join them for the first few days of orientation to make certain they’re on board too.